swenae/watering/README.md

 "index.php" is our PHP script for our web interface.
 Put in a specific directory under the document root of your webspace.
 After that you can remotly control the Pi putting this URL to the adressbar of your browser.

 ### Blink codes
-See it on the top led of the gadget...
+See it on the top gadget LED...

 - static LED on/off - start/stop watering
-- blink 1x - valve1 on - activate control
+- blink 1x - valve1 on - or activate control
-- blink 2x - valve2 on - deactivate control
+- blink 2x - valve2 on - or deactivate control
 - blink 3x - reboot
 - blink 4x - shutdown